Data push node

 3. Configure the SQL query node.

 You must configure the Compute Resource, Resource Group for Scheduling, and Same-cycle Dependency in the Scheduling Settings panel on the right side of the node.
-If no upstream node exists, you can select Add Root Node.
+If no upstream node exists, select Add Root Node.
 The output parameter configuration differs as follows:

 Node type